 3.2.1 General.
-Primary/alternate fuel systems repair facilities shall have fire suppression, alarm/notification systems, electrical systems and structural features that meet the fire and safety ETL/criteria for fuel systems repair facilities.
+Primary/alternate fuel systems repair facilities shall have fire suppression, alarm/notification systems, electrical systems and structural features that meet the fire and safety Engineering Technical Letter (ETL)/criteria for fuel systems repair facilities.
 Facilities meeting the previous fire and safety requirements for fuel systems repair facilities in AFM 88-15, AFR 88-15 or any subsequent ETLs prior to ETL 02-15 are compliant if they meet the requirements of ETL 98-8, Existing Aircraft Hangars.

 - The requirements of this chapter are extracted from reference documents or provided by Safety and Civil Engineering functions and are meant to provide a general guide for facility requirements.
 Use of this chapter as a sole design document could cause serious injury or mission impairment. - Use of a facility that does not meet the requirements of the applicable fire protection ETL design criteria could create the risk of a fire hazard.
 Permanent waivers to fire protection requirements shall be approved in accordance with ETL 02-15, Fire Protection Engineering Criteria for New Aircraft Hangers.
-Temporary waivers to fire protection requirements, until corrections can be made, may be approved by the MAJCOM Fire Protection Engineer, or MAJCOM Fire Protection Manager in the absence of the engineer.
-See AFI 32-10141, Planning and Programming Fire Safety Deficiency Correction Projects, for more information.
+See Air Force Instruction (AFI) 32-10141, Planning and Programming Fire Safety Deficiency Correction Projects, for more information.